splunk/observability-workshop/content/en/other/hpa/3-deploy-apache.md

  This file contains the configuration for the PHP/Apache deployment and will create a new StatefulSet with a single replica of the PHP/Apache image.

-A stateless application is one that does not care which network it is using, and it does not need permanent storage.
+A stateless application does not care which network it is using, and it does not need permanent storage.
 Examples of stateless apps may include web servers such as Apache, Nginx, or Tomcat.

 ```yaml
 apiVersion: apps/v1